icereval/backbone-documentmodel/README.md

 * `nestedValue` *object*: The value of `this` at `nestedKey`.
 * `nestedOptions` *object*: The constructor options for the resulting Model or Collection.

-You should always return an instance of `Backbone.DocumentModel` or `instanceof Backbone.DocumentCollection` respectively.
+You should always return an instance of `Backbone.DocumentModel` or `Backbone.DocumentCollection` respectively.
 You should avoid modifications on any of the passed objects.

 ```javascript